Fortitude Valley, Queensland: Education

-Music Industry College is a private secondary (11-12) school for boys and girls at 38-42 Berwick Street (27.4588°S 153.0369°E).
+Music Industry College is a private secondary (Years 11 and 12) school for boys and girls at 38–42 Berwick Street (27.4588°S 153.0369°E).
 In 2017, the school had an enrolment of 80 students with 7 teachers (5 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

 Humanitas High School is a private secondary school (Years 7 to 12), run as a democratic community school with full input from parents, teachers and students.
-It opened in July 2021 and in 2023 catered to caters to 40 students in Years 7 to 9.
+It opened in July 2021 and in 2024 had 60 students in Years 7 to 10.

-There is one government High School in the Valley - Fortitude Valley State Secondary College.
-This school was opened in 2020 on the same grounds as the old Fortitude Valley State Primary School.
-The nearest government primary schools are Brisbane Central State School (in Spring Hill) and New Farm State School (in New Farm).

-All Hallows' School is a Catholic faith based private school in Fortitude Valley.
-It is said to be Queensland's oldest secondary school.

-There were no government secondary schools in Fortitude Valley (the nearest was Kelvin Grove State College) until the start of 2020 when the new Fortitude Valley State Secondary College opened.

 Local events and culture

+BIGSOUND

+Bigsound is an annual three-day music conference, industry showcase and festival taking place across the numerous live venues in the suburb's entertainment precinct, usually in the first week of September.
+The event includes both performances by artists and bands, such as Stand Atlantic and Alex the Astronaut, and speeches by keynote industry specialists or experts.